 (Common misspellings for Prickly Pear Fruit include prick, prikly, prickley, opentia, caktus, kactus, kaktus, sisilian, frut)

-(Common phrases used by users for this page include prickly pear health supplements, prickly pear fruit sugar content diabeties, journals on prickly pear fruit, is prickly pear cactus pectin in the fruit or nopals, cactus pear nutrition, buy prickly pears)
+(Common phrases used by users for this page include what sugar is in prickly pear fruit?, summary of prickly pear, prickly pear cactus dosage, is prickly pear cactus pectin in the fruit or nopals, can you overdose on nopal cactus, cactus pear healthy effects)